evelynngoh/evelynngoh/README.md

 # 👋 Hi, I’m Evelyn Goh Yuan Qi
 I'm currently a first year student studying Bachelor of Computer Science in Data Engineering at Universiti Teknologi Malaysia(UTM).
-I choose this degree because I'm interested in computer science and this field provide a high employment prospects in the future.
+I decided on this degree because I'm interested in computer science and it has great job possibilities going forward.

 **About me😉**
 - I'm 19 years old